 - Egyptian Geese = size 3 /4

 Trophy hunters that hunt game birds as an additional activity to their trophy hunt may hunt two birds per huntable game bird specie during the Namibian trophy hunting season from 01 February until 30 November, if guided by a PH/ guide.
-A special bird trophy hunting permit is required before a trophy hunter may hunt birds for trophies.
+A special bird hunting Namibia permit is required before a trophy hunter may hunt birds for trophies.

 There is no additional cost if you want to combine your plains game hunt and some wing shooting on your safari with VIERANAS SAFARIS in Namibia.

 Wing shooting that are not part of a plains game hunt can be organized with VIERANAS SAFARIS in Namibia for a maximum of four bird hunters.

 Bird Hunt locations can vary depending on the season and availability of bird species.

 2018 Bird Hunting Season:

 1x1 hunt basis @ U$ 550 per hunter per day